mickfeech/hygieia_jenkins_collector/README.md

 # Hygieia Jenkins Build Collector

 Jenkins build collector for the Hygieia DevOps Dashboard.
 Supports the use of Jenkins 2.0 pipeline and the Jenkins Folders plugin.
+You will need to provide a hygieia_jenkins.properties property file (there is a sample provided).

 ## Python Requirements